Aadesh-9/popx-app/README.md

 1. Download or clone the project
 2. Open the folder in VS Code or any editor
-3. Run the following commands:
+3. Run the following commands -

 npm install
 npm start